Observation-driven correction of numerical weather prediction for marine winds: Results

 \subsection{Global Inference}

 To evaluate the model predictions across the entire Atlantic, we performed global inference on a regular grid of points (0.25$^\circ$ resolution) at multiple time steps.

 The results reveal clear differences between the corrected fields and the original GFS forecasts (Figure \ref{fig:grid}).
-In particular, the ML model introduces local adjustments in the vicinity of past observations, where it modifies the predicted wind velocities for subsequent time steps.
+In particular, ORCA introduces local adjustments in the vicinity of past observations, where it modifies the predicted wind velocities for subsequent time steps.
 This results in fields that are less spatially smooth than GFS, reflecting the localized influence of recent measurements.
 This is most obviously visualized in the difference field between our forecast and GFS (Figure \ref{fig:grid}, right column).

 In some cases, the model also generates isolated adjustments in regions without direct observational input.
+This likely arises because the learned location encoders and cross-attention weights do not enforce strict spatial locality: a distant observation can produce a small but nonzero attention weight at a far-away target, resulting in minor corrections even where no nearby measurements exist.
+Whether these adjustments are physically meaningful or artifacts of extrapolation is difficult to determine in general; the case studies below illustrate both situations.
 We highlight several case studies to illustrate how the model adjusts the wind field over the ocean, using past observations to better align with subsequent measurements (Figure~\ref{fig:case_studies}).
 In Figures~\ref{fig:case_studies}(c) and~\ref{fig:case_studies}(f), the corrected field northwest of Ireland is adjusted toward a pattern that more closely matches the observed values.
 Similarly, in Figures~\ref{fig:case_studies}(a) and~\ref{fig:case_studies}(d), a distinct circular region of adjusted wind speed is visible around a prior observation northwest of Cuba, marked by the red circle, where the model refines both wind direction and intensity relative to the GFS baseline.
-In this case, the GFS prediction was inaccurate, and the model successfully corrected it.
-In the second circle, north of the Yucatán, the entire field is adapted based on a previous observation, with changes extending over a large region.
-The accuracy of these adjustments is confirmed by a subsequent observation.
-In contrast, Figures~\ref{fig:case_studies}(b) and~\ref{fig:case_studies}(c) illustrate a mid-ocean region with sparse prior observations.
-Here, the model applies only minor adjustments to the GFS baseline due to limited information for guidance.
-Some changes are still visible near the previous observation.
-Interestingly, the adapted field captures the future measurement more closely than the past value in the immediate vicinity, but adjustments farther west introduce distortions that result in lower accuracy compared to the GFS forecast.